threefoldfoundation/info_sdk/src/develop/code/code.md

 ## Prerequisites
 In order to be able to deploy anything on the grid, you will have to have the following components beforehand
-- Install 3Bot Connect App to get an identity.
-More details could be found in [3Bot connect installation](3botconnect_install.md) and [3Bot connect setup](3botconnect_overview.md)
+- Install ThreeFold Connect App to get an identity.
+More details could be found in [ThreeFold Connect installation](3botconnect_install.md) and [ThreeFold Connect setup](3botconnect_overview.md)
 - Installation of js-sdk.
 Getting started instructions to install the sdk could be found [here](3bot_local_install.md)
-- Setup 3Bot connect identity on the grid using the installed sdk.
+- Setup ThreeFold Connect identity on the grid using the installed sdk.
 Further details could be found [here](identity.md)

  Identity could be verified by checking `j.core.identity.me`
 - Install wireguard software.
 Instructions to how to get his installed on your platform could be found [here](https://www.wireguard.com/install/)